JieningLi/book-api-express-mocha-chai/README.md

 ## Tools used in this application

-1. [ESLint](https://github.com/eslint/eslint): follow my [blog](https://medium.com/@ljn787/how-to-set-up-eslint-with-airbnb-javascript-style-guide-on-vs-code-215d1bd34903) on Medium to set up your ESLint on Node.js project.
+1. [ESLint](https://github.com/eslint/eslint): follow my [blog](https://medium.com/@ljn787/how-to-set-up-eslint-with-airbnb-javascript-style-guide-on-vs-code-215d1bd34903) on Medium to set up your ESLint with Airbnb JavaScript Style Guide on your Node.js project.

 2. [Mocha](https://github.com/mochajs/mocha): is a JavaScript test framework running on Node.js and in the browser, making asynchronous testing.